 Call Hold and Multiple Call Features

-To put a call on hold, simply press the button in the Chat mole.
-To take a call off hold, simply press the Resume button.
+To put a call on hold simply press the button in the Chat mole.
+To take a call off of hold just press the Resume button.

-You can make or receive multiple voice calls or computer-to-computer voice and video chats by starting a new call or voice or video chat in a new Chat mole.
+You can make or receive multiple voice calls or computer to computer voice and video chats by starting a new call, voice, or video chat in a new Chat mole.
 This will put your current call on hold.

 While you can have as many voice calls or computer to computer video chats at the same time as you'd like, only one call can be active at a time (all other calls will automatically be placed on hold).
 You can switch between multiple calls by pressing the Resume button in the Chat mole of the call you wish to make active, at which point all other calls will remain on hold.

 Megan is a Google Chat expert and the author of this help page.
 Help her improve this article by leaving feedback below.